akauppi/GroundLevel-firebase-es/first/README.md

 This asks you to log into the Firebase project.

->Security note.
-Authentication is done using Docker containers; your deployment credentials should not get stored on the development machine.

 ![](.images/first-1.png)

 >Hint: On macOS, press Cmd(⌘) and double click on the URL in the terminal, to open it.